-Asmundarsafn museum opened in 1983 and is dedicated to the works of Asmundur Sveinsson (1893-1982).
+Asmundarsafn museum opened in 1983.
+The museum is dedicated to the works of Asmundur Sveinsson (1893-1982).
 Asmundur was an Icelandic sculptor, born at Kolsstadir in West Iceland.
 His work can be seen all around Reykjavik, like in front of the University of Iceland or Perlan.
-His themes were often men and women at work but as he grew older he moved away from the human and animal form and by the 1950‘s his work was almost entirely abstract.
+His themes were often men and women at work but as he grew older he moved away from the human and animal form and by the 1950’s his work was almost entirely abstract.

 The museum itself is housed in the artist’s home and studio, a really unique building and a landmark of Reykjavik.
 He donated it to Reykjavik City along with a large collection of his work.

 Asmundarsafn Museum regularly holds exhibitions of Asmundur‘s work along with exhibitions of works by other artists, some of which have some reference to Asmundur‘s work.
-The Museum is surrounded by an elegant sculpture garden, boasting around 30 sculptures by Asmundur.
+An elegant sculpture garden surrounds the museum, boasting around 30 sculptures by Asmundur.